Start

 Install with Homebrew

-brew tap gethasp/homebrew-tap
+brew tap gethasp/tap

-brew install hasp
+brew install gethasp/tap/hasp

 hasp version